The New York City multifamily sector is poised for growth in 2025.

-“It shows there are still plenty of investors interested in acquiring rent-regulated properties in New York City, even with the Housing Stability and Tenant Protection Act (HSTPA) of 2019, inflation and interest rate increases,” Richartz said.
+“There are still plenty of investors interested in acquiring rent-regulated properties in New York City, even with the Housing Stability and Tenant Protection Act (HSTPA) of 2019,” Richartz said.

-Demand for workforce and affordable housing—often found at rent-stabilized properties—far exceeds supply in New York, supporting durable rents and vacancies.
+Demand for workforce and affordable housing far exceeds supply in New York, supporting durable rents and vacancies.

 “The fundamentals are steady.
 New York is a unique market because it always finds a way to attract people and capital.”